Table of Contents:

 Several components in Apertis overlap with existing open-source projects, in which people have already spent a lot of time understanding a particular problem-space, making mistakes (for instance MPRIS version 1), and recovering from those mistakes.
 If we can learn from their mistakes, we can take a short-cut past the process of making and learning from our own mistakes, and arrive directly at a solution.

 For some of those components, we might be able to adopt entire APIs from the existing project, perhaps with Apertis-specific extensions to fill in missing functionality.
-For instance, if tinwell provided an MPRIS2 interface, that would cover 90% of what it does, and would make sure we’ve avoided the problems that MPRIS1 had.
+For instance, a media play providing an MPRIS2 interface, that would cover 90% of what it does, and would make sure we’ve avoided the problems that MPRIS1 had.

 If our requirements prevent us from re-using existing APIs (for instance, we’re not using Gtk for user interface widgets), the next best thing is to compare our APIs with the existing ones.
 Where they differ, there are several possibilities: perhaps our API specifically needs to be different to solve one of our requirements (in which case we keep it); or perhaps the difference doesn’t really matter either way; or perhaps the difference points to a design issue in our API, which would mean we can improve it by correcting that design issue, and get a better outcome.